 Contact our Spokane child custody lawyers by calling (509) 327-0777 or completing our online form.

 Parents in the state of Washington who have minor children must enter in a parenting plan with the court before finalizing a divorce.
 When spouses cannot agree on custody, a judge will make the final decision on the custody arrangements for them, based on the best interests of the child.
 The following are the types of custody that can be granted:

 Parents or a judge can divide legal and physical custody in several ways:

 Under Washington State’s child custody laws, a judge signing a divorce decree is obligated to put the best interests of the child or children first and foremost above anything else.
-Even though both parents and their parenting plan attorneys may agree, the judge will automatically review the divorce papers and parenting plan to ensure they have considered the child’s best interests.
+Even though both parents may agree on their parenting plan, the judge will automatically review the divorce papers and parenting plan to ensure they have considered the child’s best interests.

 When determining custody arrangements complicated by a custody dispute, family court judges will closely examine the following:

 Additionally, a judge may talk to children of divorcing parents about where they wish to live if they are old enough to relate their wishes logically.
 Judges may also consider a child’s relationships with siblings and how involved the child is with the community in which they currently live.